Krasobas/job4j_utilities/README.md

 This project represents a set of utilities:

 ### 1. Zip archiver
-This utility can archive a directory including its files and subdirectories and excluding all files of type indicated in the key `-e`.
+This utility can archive a directory including its files and subdirectories but excluding all files of type indicated in the key `-e`.

 Usage example: